• Skip to main content

-The self-winding Rado D-Star Basel Special 2011 was officially introduced during the Baselworld 2011 international trade show.
+Rado has officially introduced the self-winding D-Star Basel Special 2011 during the Baselworld 2011 international trade show.
 Produced only in 1111 pieces, this limited edition is a tribute to the iconic 1962 Rado DiaStar.

 Of course, since then the brand has evolved and is now mostly associated with glossy black ceramic cases, so the D-Star Basel Special 2011 is also black: both the case and the rubber strap.

-It is, however, not glossy, but features a matte surface which is, too, great: the way the material is treated provides it with that stealthy look, which is so popular right now.
-It also makes the piece look more expensive thanks to its silky surface that is usually associated with posh cars and pieces of hand-made furniture.
+It is, however, not glossy, but features a matte surface, which is, too, great: the way the material is treated provides it with that stealthy look, which is so popular right now.
+It also makes the piece look more expensive with its silky texture that is usually associated with posh cars and pieces of hand-made furniture.

-Its dial features a standard chronograph layout with a small seconds indicator at 3 o’clock, 12-hour chronograph counter at 6 o’clock and the 30-minute chronograph totalizer at 9 o’clock.
+Its dial features a standard chronograph layout with a small seconds indicator at 3 o’clock, a 12-hour chronograph counter at 6 o’clock, and a 30-minute chronograph totalizer at 9 o’clock.
 The small date aperture is neatly placed between 4 and 5 o’clock.

-Thanks to the chosen color scheme, the face of the time-measuring device looks extremely contrast with its polished hands and hour markers standing clearly against the pitch-black background.
+Thanks to the chosen color scheme, the dial looks extremely legible with its polished hands and hour markers standing clearly against the pitch-black background.
 Even the hair-thin needle-shaped indicators on all three sub-dials are easily readable.
 The same goes for the bright red central chronograph hand.

 The fact that the hour and minute hands feature thick layers of Superluminova compound gives the Basel Special 2011 an extra point in the “legibility” department of this small review.

 As usual, Rado said a word neither about the timekeeper’s size nor about the movement that ticks inside.
-However, it is known that the movement is self-winding.
-Probably, some blank caliber from ETA S.A.
+All that we know at the moment is that the movement is a Swiss-made self-winding caliber.
+Probably, something from ETA S.A.

-As for the price, Rado plans to sell this limited edition model at approximately €4000.
+As for the price, Rado plans to sell this limited-edition model at approximately €4000.
 Taking into consideration its technical specifications and materials used to make, I could tell that the price is not that high.
-It is, in fact, quite attractive.
+It is, in fact, attractive.

 See also: Rado r5.5 XXL Chronograph (ref.
 541.0390.3.011)